whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Scalar versus maximizing or satisficing utilitarianism_](/types-of-utilitarianism#scalar-versus-maximizing-or-satisficing-utilitarianism)

-Maximizing utilitarianism is the view that within any set of options, the action that produces the most wellbeing is right, and all other actions are wrong.
+Maximizing utilitarianism is the view that within any set of options, the action that produces the most well-being is right, and all other actions are wrong.

 Though this is the most common statement of utilitarianism, it may be misleading in some respects.
 Utilitarians agree that you _ideally_ ought to choose whatever action would best promote overall well-being.
 That's what you have the _most_ moral reason to do.
 But they do not recommend blaming you every time you fall short of this ideal.
 As a result, many utilitarians consider it misleading to take their claims about what ideally ought to be done as providing an account of moral "rightness" or "obligation" in the ordinary sense.

-The main alternatives to maximizing utilitarianism include _scalar utilitarianism_, according to which rightness and wrongness are matters of degree[^29], and _satisficing utilitarianism_, which holds that within any set of options, an action is right if it produces _enough_ wellbeing.[^30]
+The main alternatives to maximizing utilitarianism include _scalar utilitarianism_, according to which rightness and wrongness are matters of degree[^29], and _satisficing utilitarianism_, which holds that within any set of options, an action is right if it produces _enough_ well-being.[^30]

 </details>